-On June 19, 2012, the Company entered into a 3-year exclusive License & Supply Agreement with ChubeWorkx Guernsey Limited (as successor to SONO International Limited) ("ChubeWorkx") for the purchase and distribution of Akers' proprietary breathalyzers outside North America.
+On June 19, 2012, the Company entered into a 3-year exclusive License & Supply Agreement with ChubeWorkx for the purchase and distribution of Akers' proprietary breathalyzers outside North America.
 ChubeWorkx paid a licensing fee of \$1,000,000 which was recognized over the term of the agreement through September 30, 2015.